 PAD-affected arteries before, during and after minimally invasive treatments

 PAD is a serious medical condition, but help is readily available, often without surgery.
-Using minimally invasive procedures, our Houston and Dallas area vein specialists can help open up your arteries and restore blood flow to your lower extremities.
-But before we can help, you need an accurate diagnosis, so watch for warning signs and see your doctor right away if you have any cause for concern.
+Using minimally invasive procedures, our Houston and Dallas area vascular specialists can help open up your arteries and restore blood flow to your lower extremities.
+But before we can help, you need an accurate diagnosis, so watch for warning signs and request an immediate consultation if you notice any concerning symptoms.

 Scheduling